AMReX-Fluids/incflo/Docs/sphinx_documentation/source/InputsInitialization.rst

 +----------------------+-----------------------------------------------------------------------+-------------+--------------+

-The following inputs must be preceded by "incfo" and determine how we initialize a calculation:
+The following inputs must be preceded by "incflo" and determine how we initialize a calculation:

 +----------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                      | Description                                                           |   Type      | Default      |